MichelleM441125/IA/README.md

 Title: Days

 Description:
-- This app helps users to oganize tasks of the major aspects of their life, including academic/work, personal life, and other.
+- This app helps users to organize tasks of the major aspects of their life, including academic/work, personal life, and other.
-- This app motivates the user to complete the task by displaying the remaining days till the target events, displaying motivational quotes at the entrance, and allowing them to add their own encourating quotes
+- This app motivates the user to complete the task by displaying the remaining days till the target events, displaying motivational quotes at the entrance, and allowing them to add their own encouraging quotes
 - Days also protects users' privacy by having the passcode function.
-- Lastly, users can document their progress by using the diary funciton.
+- Lastly, users can document their progress by using the diary function.

 How to run the app:
 - Download Android Studio from the website: https://developer.android.com/studio